Spindel/ruuvitag_exporter/README.md

 License: Since it's a network service, I licensed it under Affero GPLv3.
 In short, it means that if you fork it, modify it, and use it, you still need to share your changes with the users.
-Not a very difficuly requirement.
+Not a very difficult requirement.

 # cross compiling for armv7